 When considering the names for new programs or when re-naming existing programs the degree nomenclature principles should be used.
 These principles provide guidance on what should be considered when deciding on the name for a new program and guidance on the format that program names should follow.
 All programs should also have a set of post-nominal abbreviations.
 The standard list of abbreviations should be used in all circumstances.
-Where the discipline area is new and not listed, the proposal to be submitted to the Program Approval and Entry Committee (PAEC) should suggest a set of abbreviations.
+Where the discipline area is new and not listed, the proposal to be submitted to the Academic Program Entry and Approval Committee (APEAC) should suggest a set of abbreviations.

 Principles for Degree Nomenclature

 In determining the nomenclature for specific programs the following principles should be used:

 - These principles should be read in conjunction with the AQF Council AQF Qualification Issuance Policy and Protocols.
 Where there is conflict between these principles and the AQF Policy, the AQF Policy will prevail.